HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-10/index.md

 ## OPS Implementation

-TODO: need some text around Vest, SQL Alchemy, and other input sanitization techniques, front end served from static files, do not operate a separtae web server.
+TODO: need some text around Vest, SQL Alchemy, and other input sanitization techniques, front end served from static files, do not operate a separate web server.
 See any inherited text

 ### Control Origination